SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

 \subsection{Ciphertext Compression}

-The third limitation of RCC-PDTE is the large communication cost due to bit-wise encryption required by CW-encoding, which increases the network overhead.
-In RCC-PDTE's protocol, the largest communication overhead occurs when the client sends the encrypted feature inputs to the server, which accounts for more than 95\% of the total communication cost.
-Meanwhile, the overhead of the final ciphertext storing the server's inference result (and the BCC ciphertexts in case of \sysname's gradient boosting protocol) account for less than 5\%.
-Therefore, it is critical to reduce the size of the client-side initial query ciphertexts.
+As discussed in C3 in \autoref{sec:motivation}, another challenge in private decision forest evaluation is reducing the communication overhead caused by verbose bit-wise data encryption.
+In the example of RCC-PDTE~\cite{rcc-pdte}, the largest communication overhead occurs when the client sends the encrypted feature inputs to the server, which accounts for more than 95\% of the total communication size~\cite{rcc-pdte}.
+Meanwhile, the overhead of the final ciphertext, storing the server's inference result, accounts for less than 5\%.
+Therefore, it is critical to reduce the size of the client's initial query ciphertexts.

-\autoref{fig:repetitive-data-encoding} is an example showing when repetitive data encoding is used in PDTE: the server's tree has 3 nodes conditioned on the \textit{age} feature (whose each threshold is 21, 23, and 45), and 2 nodes conditioned on the \textit{sleep} feature (whose each threshold is 6 and 8).
+\autoref{fig:repetitive-data-encoding} is an example showing how PDTE generally uses repetitive data encoding: the server's tree has 3 nodes conditioned on the \textit{age} feature (each threshold is 21, 23, and 45) and 2 nodes conditioned on the \textit{sleep} feature (each threshold is 6 and 8).
 The server homomorphically compares these threshold values against the client's encrypted \textit{age=28} and \textit{sleep=7} input feature values in a SIMD manner.
-Since the server has 3 distinct threshold values for \textit{age} and 2 distinct threshold values for \textit{sleep}, the client encodes its \textit{age=28} and \textit{sleep=7} values repetitively 3 times (capping to the server's maximum number of comparing the same feature type across all features).
-While such repetitive data encoding enables efficient SIMD comparison operation, such data repetition wastes the ciphertext space.
+Since the server has 3 distinct threshold values for \textit{age} and 2 distinct threshold values for \textit{sleep}, the client encodes its \textit{age=28} and \textit{sleep=7} values repetitively 3 times (capping to the server's maximum number of comparisons for any same feature name).
+While such repetitive data encoding enables efficient SIMD comparisons, this repetition wastes ciphertext slot utility.